See why more homeowners choose PolyLevel!

 If part of the concrete slab is supported by soils and other sections are not, the unsupported pieces may crack away from the other section and result in unlevel concrete.

 Innovative Basement Systems can inspect the condition of your concrete slab during an on-site estimate.
-Call us today to schedule a free quote in Bismarck, Fargo, Grand Forks and surrounding areas.
+Call us today to schedule a free quote in Bismarck, Fargo, Grand Forks, Minneapolis, St. Paul and surrounding areas.

 Different types of soil have different load-bearing capacities.
 When a soil's load-bearing capacity is exceeded, the soil will compact and settle.